UniMath/agda-unimath/src/real-numbers/similarity-real-numbers.lagda.md

-# Similarity on the real numbers
+# Similarity of real numbers

 ```agda
 module real-numbers.similarity-real-numbers where